menphina/Thaliak.Network/README.md

 For actual workable code, see [Demo.cs](https://github.com/menphnia/Thaliak.Network/blob/master/Thaliak.Network/Demo.cs).

+> I want raw messages data!
+Why you dropped them!

+Hmmmm.
+You could just ignore the built in `MessageDispatcher` and write your own version.
+As data inputed into `MessageDispatcher` is raw byte array.

 > How to add a processor

 Inherit `NetworkMessage` Class, override (`new`) two functions and add it to the Type list.
 That's all.